-Membership applications were handed out at the Safari gates, included as mailing cards in the 1976 Souvenir Booklet which was on sale in the theme park, and could be obtained at several Great Safari Club Booths located in the theme park.
-One of the booths was located near the entrance to the former Happy Feeling petting zoo which had been removed that season.
+Membership applications were handed out at the Safari gates, included as mailing cards in the 1976 Souvenir Booklet which was on sale in the theme park, and could be obtained at one of three Great Safari Club Booths located in the theme park.
+Safari rangers staffed log-clad safari huts at the Happy Feeling petting zoo, the Log Flume, and a stand in the Safari Kiosk in the Safari Hospitality Center.

 |The Great Safari News membership newsletter was published every two or three months and was typically a full size six panel mailer.
 On its pages the newsletter featured articles about Great Adventure's Safari Park and its inhabitants as well as stories about animals in their native lands.
 It included numerous interviews with the Safari Park's director, Butch Dring, as well as articles on the park's newest arrivals.
 The club's youngest members were treated to animal themed puzzles and games and occasionally instructions for "at home" projects such as backyard bird feeders were included.|